secret-smile/ET6-foundations-group-09/collaboration/guide/0_repository_setup.md

 ## Setup and Share a Repository

-As a team you will choose the name for your project's repository and select someone from your team to be the repo owner.
+As a team you will choose the name for your team and select someone from your team to be the repo owner.
 This person will fork this repository and configure it for collaboration:

-- Public face of your repository (optional)
+- Public face of your repository
-  - Change your repository's name
   - Change your
     [repository description](https://stackoverflow.com/questions/7757751/how-do-you-change-a-repository-description-on-github)
   - Add or remove topics from your repository
+  - Update your main README with your group name and an initial overview of your project.
+(You can change this as much as you want.)
 - Under settings in your repository select:
   - _Issues_
   - _Discussions_
   - _Projects_
   - _Always suggest updating pull request branches_
 - Collaboration Settings
-  - Add everyone in your team as a contributor with _Admin_ access
   - Require a code review for PRs to `main`/`master` ([owanateamachree](https://owanateamachree.medium.com/how-to-protect-the-master-branch-on-github-ab85e9b6b03), [github docs](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/approving-a-pull-request-with-required-reviews))